24+ Free Comparison Chart Templates (Excel / Word / PDF / PowerPoint)

 A comparison chart is a chart that gives a visual representation of the comparison of two or more items on different parameters.
 You can also include comparison diagrams such as line graphs, pie charts, and bar charts in it.

 However, you can easily make comparison charts and these charts are very helpful for educational purposes.
-Furthermore, comparison charts are used for guiding customers a side-by-side comparison between products when they are confused about them.
+Furthermore, comparison charts are used to guide customers a side-by-side comparison between products when they are confused about them.

 When to use a comparison chart template?